flinker-app/docsfx/docs/faq-for-ifc-viewer-in-teams.md

 <details>
 <summary>Does everyone see whenever I open a file or which part I am viewing at?</summary>

-> No. Opening an IFC file is private—other users in Teams do not get a notification when you open a file inside IFC Viewer.
+> No. Opening an IFC file is private - other users in Teams do not get a notification when you open a file inside IFC Viewer.
 > Everyone sees their own individual view.
 The model does not sync in real-time unless using an external screen-sharing tool.
 </details>